 It’s difficult to argue that jeans are, in fact, the most popular form of casual clothing regardless of age or gender.
-The process of making jeans has many steps, which include making fabric, dying it, shrink-proofing and so on.
+The process of making jeans has many steps, which include making fabric, dyeing it, shrink-proofing and so on.
 I’d like to start with the high quality that denim companies in Japan provide.
 So, let’s dive into the world of Japanese denim.

 〜Kyoto Denim 〜 京都デニム